The State of Culture: IMEA Findings for 2026

 Turn inspiration into enduring performance

-IMEA leads globally on inspiration, indicating that employees feel connected to purpose and motivated by the work they do.
+Inspiration in IMEA is high, leading employees to meet challenges, find new ways of working, and envision a hopeful future.
 However, inspiration alone is not self-sustaining.
 To preserve this advantage, organizations must reinforce inspiration through everyday experiences, not just moments of vision or communication.

 Leaders play a critical role by reinforcing purpose in day-to-day decisions and recognizing progress—not just outcomes.
 When employees see their contributions acknowledged and linked to broader goals, inspiration translates into sustained performance rather than short-term motivation.

-Organizations can strengthen hope by setting realistic goals, celebrating incremental progress, and fostering a sense of shared success across teams.
+Organizations can strengthen the practice of hope by setting realistic goals, celebrating incremental progress, and fostering a sense of shared success across teams.
 Recognition that highlights progress and collective achievement helps employees feel that the future is not only aspirational, but attainable.

-IMEA’s elevated burnout levels underscore the growing strain placed on employees as organizations scale rapidly, and expectations continue to rise.
+IMEA’s stagnant burnout levels underscore the lack of support organizations are providing employees as organizations continue to scale rapidly, and expectations continue to rise.
 Addressing burnout requires more than reactive wellbeing programs; it requires cultural reinforcement.

-Leaders must normalize conversations around mental health, provide access to support, and use recognition intentionally to show care and appreciation.
+Organizations must encourage leaders to intentionally provide purpose, opportunity, and recognition for employees to show care and appreciation.
 When employees feel valued and supported, recognition becomes a protective factor helping sustain resilience and long-term performance.

 O.C.
 Tanner’s Culture Cloud employee recognition tools that support feelings of inclusion and hope, and reduce feelings of burnout, including peer to peer recognition tools.